nguyenkevins/nguyenkevins/README.md

 My name is Kevin Nguyen.
 I am currently a fourth-year Computer Science & Software Engineering student at University of Washington Bothell.
 My interest is in full stack and mobile application development.

-I am currently working on a mobile application using React Native.
+I am currently working on a mobile application using React Native for a non-profit organization.
 Take a look!

 ![Demo1](https://cdn.discordapp.com/attachments/940873282113114152/967587364287438928/Untitled.png)